 The circumstances leading to single-parenthood vary—divorce, separation, or the loss of a partner—but no matter the cause, the impact on the child’s development remains a significant area of concern.
 Whether a child is raised by a single mother or a single father can influence different aspects of their life, including academic success, emotional stability, and social interactions.
 However, there is no one-size-fits-all answer, as every child and every family situation is unique.

-First Class Info About Do Children Do Better With A Single Mom Or Single Dad
+Do Children Do Better With A Single Mom Or Single Dad

 A single-parent household refers to a family in which a child or children are raised by one parent, without the continuous presence of the other parent.
 According to recent statistics, single-parent households are on the rise globally.
 In the United States, for instance, 23% of children live with a single parent, a number that is much higher than other developed countries.